-Marriage is sacred and Islam is a strong advocate of it.
-The act of marriage is considered a religious duty through which the social unit, the family, is established and can dwell in peace and tranquillity.
+Marriage is sacred, and Islam is a strong advocate of it.
+The act of marriage is considered a religious and sacred union through which the social unit - family, is established and where spouses can live together in peace and tranquillity.
 It is important for us to reflect on its objectives and to understand its significance from the Islamic frame of reference.

 The family life of Prophet Muhammad s.a.w. is the best example for us to emulate.
 Prophet Muhammad s.a.w. was an exemplary family man.
 He was an effective, responsible and loving husband, father and grandfather.